Chocorean/pibackup/README.md

 ## Automation

 The recommended way to use `pibackup.sh` is to create a `systemd` timer-service duo, but a `cron` job will work fine.
+You also need to make sure your nodes have a proper SSH config which allows the main node to connect to them without asking for password (see `~/.ssh/authorized_keys` file).

 ### systemd timer